 It features incline/decline technology which gives you the target’s horizontal distance instead of bullet drop/holdover options.
 Nikon Arrow ID 3000 comes with a fixed magnification of 4x with a 20mm lens.
 It has a total eye relief of 20.3mm, which makes it easier to use for hunters who wear glasses.

 It features a mode button and a power button.
-If you hold onto the mode button, then it’ll directly go to the scan mode.
+When you hold onto the mode button, it’ll directly go to the scan mode.
 This feature comes in handy if you want to capture a bunch of ranges right one after another.
 It features auto-shutoff technology after 8 seconds of inactivity, which helps to increase the battery life.

 It has an ergonomic design.
 Therefore, it’s super easy to hold and carry around.
 This model is waterproof and fog-proof, which makes it an excellent fit for rough hunting expedition on sorts of weather conditions.